GianFadiga/pySnake/README.md

 ## Running
 After installing Pygame, you can run the game by executing the `py_snake.py` file in a Python environment.

-## 👨‍💻 Developed by GianFadiga as PYGAME learging project.
+## 👨‍💻 Developed by GianFadiga as PYGAME learning project.